lmstaker/Tjasker-Inspired-Solar-Windmill-Pump/README.md

 Created by: Liam Staker

-Most recent version: `Tjasker_GUI`, is being troubleshooted for use in Raspberry Pi and is the most recent applicable version.
+Most recent version: `Tjasker_GUI2`, is the most recent applicable version for use with DC motor devices, `Tjasker_GUI_Stepper` is the most recent applicable version for use in stepper motor devices.
 In order to run properly, ttkthemes must be installed and can be found here <https://github.com/TkinterEP/ttkthemes/tree/master>.
 An unthemed version is also available for use as `Tjasker_GUI_Unthemed` and does not require installations beyond the Raspberry Pi.

 ## License and Warranty
 This program is free software: you can redistribute it and/or modify